Joe-Collins-1986/Hangman/README.md

    #### Settings held on index page
    The settings content will be kept on the same page at the rest of the web content.
 This is to ensure the score is retained as backend data storage is not in use for this project.

-   A scroll feature was added to the settings to post-it to keep the sizing consistant.
+   A scroll feature was added to the settings to post-it to keep the sizing consistent.
 This will only appear if required on small screens.

    ![Start of game](assets/readme-assets/features/settings/settings.png)
    <br>